mpschmidt83/docker-etcd/README.md

 ## How to run it in Kubernetes?

-In `exmple/k8s` is example configuration for 'Etcd Cluster' based on trhee nodes
+[Here](example/k8s) is example configuration for 'Etcd Cluster' based on trhee nodes